Musical elements in the discrete-time representation of sound: Variation in the basic note

-The resulting sound is the original one together with the reproduction of its spectral content below and above the original frequency, with the distance $f'$ from $f$.
-Again, this is obtained by variations in the linear scale of the amplitude.
-An exposition of the spectrum of an AM performed with oscillations in the logarithmic amplitude scale is again in~\cite{dissertacao}, and it again loses the simple and attractive behavior.

-The sequence $T_i$, with frequency $f$, called `carrier', is modulated by $f'$, called 'modulator'.
-In FM and AM jargon, $\mu$ and $\alpha=10^{\frac{V_{dB}}{20}}$ are `modulation indexes'.
-The following equations are defined for the vibration pattern of the modulator sequence $\{t_i'\}$:
+The resulting sound is the original one together with the reproduction of its spectral content below and above with a distance of $f'$.
+Again, this is achieved by variations in the linear scale (of the amplitude).
+The spectrum of an AM performed with oscillations in the logarithmic amplitude scale is described in Appendix D of~\cite{dissertacao}.
+The sequence $T$, with frequency $f$, called `carrier', is modulated by $f'$, called 'modulator'.
+In FM and AM jargon, $\mu$ and $a_{max}=10^{\frac{V_{dB}}{20}}$ are `modulation indexes'.
+The following equations are defined for the oscillatory pattern of the modulator sequence $\{t_i'\}$: